 Matt uses straightforward language to help new teachers evidence good professional practice “through real-life teachings, stories, innovative teaching resources, assessment, new teacher support programs and mentoring”.
 The book is FREE and available on Matt’s website at imanewteacher.com for new teacher’s.

 New teachers have a lot on their plate, is one of the chief complaints teachers have who are on the fence about quitting.
 We might feel like it’s enough to listen to the problems new teachers at our schools are having.
-I believe we need to do more to stop new teacher burnout.
-Rather than adding to their complaint list, we should offer practical advice.
-BUT don’t become a know it all and start domineering anyone.
-Yuck, I hate that – don’t you?
+Rather than adding to their complaint list, we should offer practical advice to help stop new teacher burnout.

-Gently and quietly help a new teacher manage everything without getting burnt out.
+Gently and quietly sharing how we manage planning and grading without getting burnt out.
 A study showed that “92 per cent of teachers assigned a mentor their first year returned the next year.
 Plus, 86 per cent were on the job by the fifth year.”

 “Nice to officially meet you,” Charlotte said.
 “How have you been liking it here?”